dat3startcode/dataForCA-2/README.md

 ## Data for CA-2

 In this repo you will find two scripts you can use to set up data for CA-2.
 The first one, _zipScript.sql_ you must use (unless you find a similar/better script).
-The second one (_hobbyScript.sql_) you can use if you like.
+The second  (_hobbyScript.sql_) you can use if you like.

 ### Script for zip-codes